PHPCSStandards/PHPCSStandards.github.io/wiki/Fixing-Errors-Automatically.md

 ## About Automatic Fixing

 PHP_CodeSniffer is able to fix many errors and warnings automatically.
-The `diff` report can be used to generate a diff that can be applied using the `patch` command.
-Alternatively, the PHP Code Beautifier and Fixer (`phpcbf`) can be used instead of `phpcs` to automatically generate and apply the diff for you.
+The PHP Code Beautifier and Fixer (`phpcbf`) can be used instead of `phpcs` to automatically generate and apply the fixes for you.

 Screen-based reports, such as the [full](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Reporting#printing-full-and-summary-reports), [summary](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Reporting#printing-full-and-summary-reports) and [source](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Reporting#printing-a-source-report) reports, provide information about how many errors and warnings are found.
-If any of the issues can be fixed automatically by `phpcbf`, additional information will be printed:
+If any of the issues can be fixed automatically by `phpcbf`, this will be annotated in the report with the `[x]` markings:

 ```bash
 $ phpcs /path/to/code/myfile.php